 If you think you are at risk and qualify for a free flu vaccine but haven't received an invitation, please telephone the practice and a member of the practice team will check this for you.

-I've heard people aged 50-64yrs, not in a clinical risk group, can have the vaccine free this year?
+People aged 50-64yrs, not in a clinical risk group, can have the vaccine free this year

 The clinics are on an appointment only basis.